 - Frozen or fresh vegetables, particularly broccoli, corn, and spinach

 - Frozen or fresh fruits, like bananas, blueberries, apples, and a citrus like orange or lemons

 - Whole grains like brown rice, quinoa, and whole wheat flour

 Third, try to think about batch cooking.
-If you have two or three recipes that you’re working on for the week, preparing them on Sunday means you just have top pull them out of the fridge and reheat during the week.
+If you have two or three recipes that you’re working on for the week, preparing them on Sunday means you’ll only need to pull them out of the fridge and reheat during the week.
 Veggie Lasagna, Veggie Burgers, Vegan Pizza, BBQ Jackfruit — these are all great recipes that keep well throughout the week.

 Batch cooking can save a lot of time.
 We love to cook on Sundays and live on the leftovers the rest of the week!
 So if we know we’re going to make a couple of recipes that require brown rice, I’ll make a double batch and either refrigerate or freeze it.
 Other great batch cooking ingredients are sweet potatoes, spaghetti and steamed broccoli.